 “But that doesn’t change the past, Tony; it doesn’t change who I really am.
 I’m a coward by nature.”

-“Desmond, you know that Jesus died to forgive you of all your sins and that He lives in you.”
+“Desmond, you know that Jesus died to redeem all of His lost sheep.”

 “Yes, of course, but—”

-“And you know that you were saved by grace through faith, and God made you a new creature with the righteousness of Christ—you were given a new heart like His.
+“And you know that you are a new creature with the righteousness of Christ—you were given a new heart like His.
 So who are you trying to impress?
 God?—so He will love you more?
 Desmond, Desmond; God’s love for you is ultimate love—unconditional love.”